 Flamsteed House was the first part of the Observatory to be built.
 It was intended as a home for the Astronomer Royal and for entertaining guests.

+During the course of the next forty years, Flamsteed lived within the dwelling house which would later bear his name and he made over 50,000 observations of the moon and stars from a nearby building.
 Over the years, Flamsteed House was home to many children, servants, cooks and nursemaids, as well as astronomers.
 The house itself was extended and buildings were added to the site to accommodate new and bigger instruments.

 In 1818, the Royal Observatory was transferred to the Admiralty and it expanded significantly.
 By the late 1800s there were around 60 people on site.
 The Royal Observatory as you see it today features instruments remounted in their original locations, providing a timeline of a working observatory throughout the 18th and 19th centuries.